Make Your Next Trip Extraordinary

 Where to Stay and What to Eat

-Best-bang-for-your-buck hotel
+Best-bang-for-your-buck hotels

-The View, in the Hajjar Mountains.
+The View, in the Hajar Mountains.
 It’s unpretentious and good value but still quite stylish—and it has one of the most perfectly located infinity pools.
 The Premier rooms, which aren’t much more expensive than the Standard option, have the best locations at the extreme ends of the resort, with unobstructed views over the valley.
 (They’re also beyond the pool, so you don’t have foot traffic outside your window.)

-Best-value splurge hotel
+Best-value splurge hotels

 Paragliding into Six Senses Zighy Bay, Oman